serialport/website/README.md

 Docs are automatically built with [netlify](https://www.netlify.com/pricing/) including previews on branches.
 The master branch is deployed to https://serialport.io

+## Remarkable Admonitions
+We use [Remarkable Admonitions](https://github.com/favoloso/remarkable-admonitions) to add easy to notice asides for tips, warnings and other admonitions.
+Give it a try.

 ## License
 SerialPort packages are all [MIT licensed](LICENSE) and all it's dependencies are MIT licensed.